andretalpo/elementar/README.md

 # Elementar --- News check

-Elementar is an application to help people to check if the new on the web are truthy or fake.
+Elementar is an application to help people to check if the news on the web are truthy or fake.

 ## Acknowledgments